cladup/objection/README.md

   * I think compression will be the most important factor over here.
   * Also getting them ASAP.
   * Is S3 or Blob storage free in the cloud?
 If it isn't I have to implement that stuff myself.
+* They call content like images, videos, sound as static content.
+  * Can I use NGINX to just serve em?
+  * Or should I make an API?